jamblejoe/HM811/README.md

 ## Perl
 Small project.
 This is a simple perl program which reads on a Linux machine from the file /proc/stat the current cpu usage and prints it to the console.

-Usage: perl cpu.pl
+It can be run by simply typing `perl cpu.pl`.